Open-Systems-Pharmacology/Suite/Pull_Request_and_Code_Review_Standards.md

 -   Reviewers should do their due diligence to understand the underlying issue, instead of asking contributors to reiterate the details that have already been outlined in GitHub Issues/Discussions.

+-   Without the express permission or request of the contributor, the collaborators should not directly push in the PR.

 -   If reviewers/contributors missed the issue that motivated the PR and would like to discuss it further when they see the PR, the discussion should take place in the original *issue* and not in the *PR* to minimize cognitive overhead of tracking the same discussion in two different places and to minimize the possibility of talking past each other.

 -   The responsibility of resolving code review comments falls squarely on the reviewers.
 The contributors shouldn't themselves resolve the review comments, even if they are 100% confident that their latest commits address review comments.